Last updated on November 21st, 2022

 Almonds constitute a range of benefits for diabetics.
 A study observed that adding almonds to a diabetic diet for 12 weeks has a positive effect on blood sugar.
 Besides, it decreases the risk of cardiovascular ailments.

 Another study explored the effect of daily almond intake over 24 weeks in type 2 diabetics.
-The researchers observed that adding almonds to the diet assisted in good diabetes control and reduces the risk of heart problems.
+The researchers observed that adding almonds to the diet assisted in good diabetes control and reduced the risk of heart problems.

 Almonds decrease the levels of LDL cholesterol in a person’s body.
 Almonds are known to enhance the levels of HDL cholesterol.
 This aids in removing LDL cholesterol from the arteries.
 Due to this, almonds lower the risk of heart problems and helps in lowering blood sugar level.

 Raisins are an outstanding source of antioxidants and fiber.
 These are considered to be exceptional superfoods for people with diabetes.
-So we can consider raisins as a great dry fruit for diabetic patients.
+So, we can consider raisins as a great dry fruit for diabetic patients.

 Walnuts contain rich amounts of calories.
 Yet, a study suggested that walnuts do not have a chief impact on body composition or body weight.
 Are walnuts good for diabetics?
 The researchers allocated diabetics either a meal containing walnuts or a low-calorie meal for 6 months.
 They observed that the walnut-supplemented meal was capable of improving the HDL: LDL ratio and improving the blood sugar level significantly of diabetic people.

-Cashews work great in improving the HDL: LDL cholesterol ratio and reduces the risk of cardiac problems.
+Cashews work great in improving the HDL: LDL cholesterol ratio and reducing the risk of cardiac problems.
 In a study, researchers gave type 2 diabetic people either a cashew-supplemented meal or a normal diabetic meal.
 It was found that people on the cashew-supplemented diet had reduced blood pressure levels and higher HDL cholesterol after 12 weeks.
 Also, cashews help to improve the sugar level of Diabetic patients.

 Can Diabetic Patients eat Dates?
-Dates are moderately energy-rich and comprise healthy quantities of fats and fiber.
+Dates are moderately energy-rich and comprise healthy fats and fiber.
 In a study, researchers gave a normal meal or a dates-supplemented meal to type 2 diabetic people over four weeks.
 They observed that the HDL: LDL cholesterol ratio was considerably improved in the group of the date than in the normal meal group.
-People on the dates diet experienced reduced triglyceride levels, which show improved cardiovascular health as well as helped to reduce their blood sugar levels to normal levels.
+People on the dates diet experienced reduced triglyceride levels, which showed improved cardiovascular health as well as helped to reduce their blood sugar levels to normal levels.

 Are peanuts good for diabetic Patients?
 Peanuts contain rich amounts of protein and fiber.
 Peanuts are just great for weight loss and may lower the risk of heart problems.
 A study explored the effects of peanuts on the meal plans of overweight women who were at risk of type 2 diabetes.
 It was found that including peanuts in the diet assisted in proper diabetes control and controls appetite in them.
 This might aid in weight management, which has a considerable effect on the risk of diabetes, so we can consider it as one of the dry fruits for diabetic patients.